Andrew Fire: Biography

-Andrew Fire was born in Palo Alto, California and raised in Sunnyvale, California.
+Andrew Z Fire was born in Palo Alto, California and raised in Sunnyvale, California in a Jewish family.
 He graduated from Fremont High School.
 He attended the University of California, Berkeley for his undergraduate degree, where he received a B.A. in mathematics in 1978 at the age of 19.
 He then proceeded to the Massachusetts Institute of Technology, where he received a Ph.D. in biology in 1983 under the mentorship of Nobel laureate geneticist Phillip Sharp.

 Fire moved to Cambridge, England, as a Helen Hay Whitney Postdoctoral Fellow.
 He became a member of the MRC Laboratory of Molecular Biology group headed by Nobel laureate biologist Sydney Brenner.

 From 1986 to 2003, Fire was a staff member of the Carnegie Institution of Washington’s Department of Embryology in Baltimore, Maryland.
 The initial work on double stranded RNA as a trigger of gene silencing was published while Fire and his group were at the Carnegie Labs.
 Fire became an adjunct professor in the Department of Biology at Johns Hopkins University in 1989 and joined the Stanford faculty in 2003.
 Throughout his career, Fire has been supported by research grants from the U.S. National Institutes of Health.

 Fire is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
 He also serves on the Board of Scientific Counselors and the National Center for Biotechnology, National Institutes of Health.